-The headquarters for the Southwest Society on Aging, the largest regional professional gerontological association in the U.S., is located at the Institute.
-This partnership allows students an opportunity to network with professionals in the field of aging.
+The headquarters for the Partnerships For Aging, the largest regional professional gerontological association in the U.S., is located at the Institute.
+This partnership allows students an opportunity to network with professionals in the field of

-The Gerontology Institute serves as a link between the University and the community in the field of aging, and sponsors student internships in community agencies.
+The Gerontology Institute serves as a link between the University and the community in the field of aging, and sponsors student internships in community agen-

-Independent and Correspondence Study

-Charles E. Feasley, Director
+Independent and Correspondence Study Charles E. Feasley, Director